Best practices for DBFS and Unity Catalog

 hive_metastore use legacy data access patterns, which may include data and storage credentials managed by DBFS.

 Clusters configured with single user access mode have full access to DBFS, including all files in the DBFS root and mounted data.
-FUSE is available in this access mode, making it the choice for ML workloads that need access to Unity Catalog datasets.
+DBFS root and mounts are available in this access mode, making it the choice for ML workloads that need access to Unity Catalog datasets.

 Databricks recommends using service principals with scheduled jobs and single user access mode for production workloads that need access to data managed by both DBFS and Unity Catalog.